syse-i/django-component-tags/README.rst

 Description
 ===========

-The goal of this project is to use all the power of `Django Template Tags <https://docs.djangoproject.com/en/3.1/ref/templates/builtins/>`_ and create a new way of writing **reusable html components** fully compatible with the current template infrastructure.
-This new way should fit the Django standards of creating classes, like ``Models`` and ``Forms``, it should require as little boilerplate code while still staying as powerful as possible and be simple to write.
+The goal of this project is to use
+`Django Template Tags <https://docs.djangoproject.com/en/3.1/ref/templates/builtins/>`_ and create a new way of writing **reusable html components** compatible with the current template infrastructure.
+This new way should fit the Django standards of creating classes, like ``Models`` and ``Forms``, it should require as little boilerplate code and be simple to write.

 Some features: